mostspritey/first-steps/README.md

-ive never coded in c# before so this is first steps varibles :)
+ive never coded in c# before so this is first steps thank you :D